 Supporting Aging in Place: A Practical Option

 For many seniors, remaining at home and delaying the move to assisted living or a nursing home is a desirable goal.
 In this regard, mobility solutions such as the VELA Independence Chair offer practical support.
 This chair is equipped with features like a central brake for improved safety and electric height adjustability, which make transfers and daily tasks easier and safer.
 With smooth movement while seated, seniors can conserve energy and maintain their dignity and freedom, reducing the physical demands placed on caregivers.
-By integrating such smart seating solutions, the need for nursing home care can be delayed, enhancing the quality of day-to-day life for older adults.
+By integrating such smart seating solutions—and benefitting from recent ergonomic and technological innovations—the need for nursing home care can be delayed, enhancing the quality of day-to-day life for older adults.
 While VELA is not the only available solution, it is a proven and practical choice for supporting independence.
-For more information on mobility chairs and their benefits, explore Mobility Chairs for Enhanced Independence.
+For more information on mobility chairs and their benefits, explore Mobility Chairs for Enhanced Independence, WHO.int.